 Cambodia's e-visa: I and many other people I know always use it.
 But to be fair, the visa on arrival process is also generally quick and easy except for the occasional attempt of the immigration officers to get a few bucks extra out of unsuspecting tourists when paying.

 Thru My Eyes: If you would like to know some more about me and my impressions of Cambodia you can read two articles I wrote shortly after my first amazing trip in October, 2007: "Welcome to Cambodia" & "Give and You Shall Receive".
-You can also read my travelogue entries from my subsequent trips at "Leonard's Trails".

 There must be around 200 hotels, guesthouses and bed & breakfasts in Siem Reap in every price class imaginable.
 Here's my experience: